SoftHu/tos_avg/Zh/Yohji.md

 \nKababa is reporting record profits this Winter.
 The cold weather keeps yokai playing.
 I bet she'd give you a free game.]
 Start -->1775339980319290[<b>Speaker 👉 Yohji:</b>
 \n-]
+Start -->1777905516468690[<b>Speaker 👉 Yohji:</b>
+\nI don't like artificial flavoring.
+Take Ninja bubbles for example, they just taste like chemicals.]
+Start -->1777906400800214[<b>Speaker 👉 Yohji:</b>
+\nI love reading before bed.
+It's settles the mind.]
+Start -->1777906889286106[<b>Speaker 👉 Yohji:</b>
+\nI'm asking Yui for an advance on my salary to buy new furniture.
+Decore is one of my many vices.]

 ```